apl-cornell/PDL/docs/renaming.md

 ## Restrictions

-Like locking in our original language there are restrictions on the ordering of these operations necessary for correct execution:
+Like locking in our original language, there are restrictions on the ordering of these operations necessary for correct execution:

 1. Reading names and allocating new names must occur in thread order.
-2. A thread should always read names before allocating new ones (i.e., thread should read only old names, not ones it allocates)
+2. A thread should always read names before allocating new ones (i.e., a thread should read only old names, not ones it allocates)
 3. Only "new names" can be used as write targets
 4. Only "old names" can be used as read targets
 5. Data can only be read if the name refers to valid data. (i.e., can only execute `read(name)` iff `isValid(name)`)